 Our first night we had the option of having a farm to table meal in the main cafe.
 Goat curry was on the menu.
-Afterwards, we all hung out by the campfire for hours and eventually moved inside for card games, ping pong, etc. when it started drizzling a bit.
+Afterwards, we all hung out by the campfire for hours and eventually moved inside when it started drizzling a bit and spent the rest of the evening playing card games, ping pong, etc. .

 I’m so happy I went!
 The horses were beautiful and the majority of the horses on the farm are rescues.
 They are also very healthy, happy, and well taken care of.
-They roam and live outside freely except for the rides never working more than 3-4 days a week.
-After all the rain the conditions were muddy and it was a totally different kind of terrain than I’ve done in years.
-There were also only five of us riding and the guide, it was a great size group.
+They roam and live outside freely, except for the occasional rides, and even then never working more than 3-4 days a week.
+After all the rain the conditions were muddy and it was a totally different kind of terrain than I’ve ridden in years.
+There were also only five of us riding and the guide, it was a great size for the group.

 After the ride, I went for a walk on the property to see a waterfall.
 Upon returning we heard that the Tongariro Alpine Crossing was on for the next day and we would be leaving at 5:45am.
 It was an early, chill night.

 We were sleeping in adorable cabins with two bunks in each (sleeping up to four people).
 The cabins were built within the last year so they were in great condition.
 I’ve been getting really lucky with my sleeping arrangements and have been on the bottom bunk…score!
 Hope this doesn’t jinx it.
 The bathrooms were in the main campsite building, but it was only a minute walk.
 There was also a huge kitchen, game room with ping pong table, dining area, and a library/reading room.